Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands

-If the functional is linear $(I_{\mathrm{lin}} = 0)$ and the risk function is quadratic $(I_{\mathrm{quad}} = 0)$, Theorem \ref{theorem::vonmises} only involves the doubly robust (or mixed bias) remainder terms: $\partial_{\theta}^2 L_0(\theta_0, \eta_0)(\alpha_0 - \alpha, \theta - \theta_0)$ and $\|\eta - \eta_0\|_{\mathcal{H}} \|\theta - \theta_0\|_{\mathcal{H}}$.
+If the functional is linear $(\delta_{\mathrm{lin}} = 0)$ and the risk function is quadratic $(\delta_{\mathrm{quad}} = 0)$, Theorem \ref{theorem::vonmises} only involves the doubly robust (or mixed bias) remainder terms: $\partial_{\theta}^2 L_0(\theta_0, \eta_0)(\alpha_0 - \alpha, \theta - \theta_0)$ and $\|\eta - \eta_0\|_{\mathcal{H}} \|\theta - \theta_0\|_{\mathcal{H}}$.
 The latter remainder term can be dropped entirely if the loss $\ell_{\eta}$ is universally Neyman-orthogonal, meaning that \(\partial_\eta \partial_{\theta}^2 L_0(\theta, \eta_0) = 0\) for all \(\theta \in \mathcal{H}\), and the map \(\eta \mapsto \partial_\eta \partial_{\theta}^2 L_0(\theta_0, \eta)\) is suitably Lipschitz (see Theorem~\ref{theorem::neymanorthogonality_secondorder} in Appendix~\ref{appendix::vonmises}).
 This finding extends the double robustness of the von Mises expansion for linear functionals of regression functions—corresponding to the squared error loss—to linear functionals of general pseudo-outcome regressions (Example~\ref{example::orthoLS}).
 For such functionals, we also obtain a dual identification of the estimand in terms of the Riesz representer: $\Psi(P_0) = -\partial_{\theta} L_0(0, \eta_0)(\alpha_0) = -E_0[\dot{\ell}_{\eta_0}(0)(\alpha_0)(Z)].$

-The Hessian Riesz representer $\alpha_0$, as the gradient of $\dot{\psi}_0(\theta_0)$, encodes the fluctuation direction that locally maximizes the squared change in the functional $\psi_0$ at $\theta_0$ per unit change in loss.
-Specifically, by the Cauchy–Schwarz inequality, the representer $\alpha_0$ maximizes the following ratio over all directions $h \in \overline{\mathcal{H}}$:
+The Hessian Riesz representer $\alpha_0$, viewed as the gradient of $\dot{\psi}_0(\theta_0)$ with respect to the Hessian inner product, identifies the local fluctuation direction that maximizes the squared change in the functional $\psi_0$ at $\theta_0$ per unit increase in loss.
+Specifically, by the Cauchy--Schwarz inequality, $\alpha_0$ maximizes the following ratio over all directions $h \in \overline{\mathcal{H}}$: